-In 2022, it is easier than ever to switch to a new bank account, and now millions of people have made the change.
+In 2023, it is easier than ever to switch to a new bank account.
+Millions of people have already made the change.
 Is it time for you to see if there is a better choice of bank that suits your requirements better?

 The amount of choice of banks and current account providers has exploded in recent years, largely due to the launch of many digital smartphone app-based banks.

 However, the amount of choice out there can be a bit mind-boggling.
 With so many options out there, it can be hard to work out which bank account might be right for you.
 To help out, we have created this checklist of questions to ask yourself when weighing up your options.

 Table of Contents